Digital Transformation 3.0

-The first major digital disruption was the Internet.
+The first major digital transformation was the Internet.
 That one was gradual, taking years for every individual and business to get online for the first time.
-The second disruption was mobile, which was faster, since everyone was already on the Internet.
-The third disruption underway relates to the connecting of billions and billions of devices in every location, the Internet of Things.
-Chuck Martin has identified seven major digital disrupting forces of the Internet of Things: artificial intelligence, digital voice assistants, smart homes, drones and robots, connected cars, sensors, and virtual and augmented reality.
-Based on his upcoming book “Digital Disruption 3.0,” this high-paced presentation puts into context the significance of each of the disruptors, highlighting the aspects that matter both in the short and the long term.
-Digital Disruption 3.0 deals with what is about to impact every business and define the future.
+The second transformation was mobile, which was faster, since everyone was already on the Internet.
+The third transformation underway relates to the connecting of billions and billions of devices in every location, the Internet of Things.
+Chuck Martin has identified seven major digital transforming forces of The Internet of Things: artificial intelligence, digital voice assistants, smart homes, drones and robots, connected cars, sensors, and virtual and augmented reality.
+Based on his new book “Digital Transformation 3.0” (The New Business-To-Consumer Connections of The Internet of Things), this high-paced presentation puts into context the significance of each of the transformers, highlighting the aspects that matter both in the short and the long term.
+Digital Transformation 3.0 deals with what is about to impact every business and define the future.

 The Butler Economy